Electron-Beam-Welding

 SOLUTIONS with Effective, Powerful Advice

 In a previous page on PROCESSES, a short review was offered grouping processes according to some general characteristic.
-Here we are going into some more detail for HIGH ENERGY DENSITY FUSION WELDING PROCESSES, Electron-Beam-Welding (EBW) and Laser Beam Welding (LBW).
+Here we are going into some more detail for HIGH ENERGY DENSITY FUSION WELDING PROCESSES, that are Electron-Beam-Welding (EBW) and Laser Beam Welding (LBW).

-The outstanding characteristic of this class of Electron-Beam-Welding and Laser Beam Welding processes is that their power density stands way out of what is achievable with other more classic methods.
-Therefore these processes permit to weld deeper welds with narrover melt volume, and much lower heat input influencing a thinner heat affected zone (HAZ) a quality ensuring quite better properties.
+Therefore these processes permit to weld deeper welds with narrower melt volume, and much lower heat input influencing a thinner heat affected zone (HAZ) a quality ensuring quite better properties.

 Electron-Beam-Welding explained...

-Part of the metal is instantly vaporized in Electron-Beam-Welding and a hole (called a "keyhole") is pierced in the metal.
-When the keyhole moves with the Electron-Beam along the joint, it leaves in its trail the solidified bead.
+As the keyhole moves with the Electron-Beam along the joint, it leaves in its trail the solidified bead.
 Another part of the energy goes into producing harmful x-rays as an unavoidable byproduct, which must be taken care of as a safety issue.

 See